lsireneva/todoapp/README.md

 Secondly, it is a data source - an array, an ArrayList object, a database, etc., in which  data itself is located.
 And thirdly, it's adapters are special components that connect the data source to the list item.
 So adapter is very important component.
 ConvertView is used to reuse old View objects, it's needed for save memory.For example if you have a list with a lot of items, but screen can show only 10 items, then at first convertView would be null, and we need to create new views for these 10 items, but when you scroll down, you have two options, to create 10 views, or re-use old Views and load new data into these views.

-## Notes

-Describe any challenges encountered while building the app.

 ## License